:: Who We Are

 At-Large Member

-If you are interested in joining the board, attending a board meeting, or have other questions, please contact Center Director Karen Firehock.
-The center’s corporate documents are available for inspection at its offices.
+If you are interested in joining the board, attending a board meeting, or have other questions, please contact Karen Firehock.
+The center’s corporate documents are available for inspection.

 Karen Firehock